tonypdmtr/68hc08/asm8.md

 practically useless), and a warning will be issued whenever you use a stack-related internal symbol outside of a relevant SP-adjusting mode.

-To use, always start a sub-routine with `#SPAUTO`.
-Any stack offsets 'above' the current routine (normally, that would be in the parent routine's stack) will be defined 'before' the `#SPAUTO` directive (not necessarily 'physically before' but 'logically before', i.e., based on a fixed starting offset value, usually the value one, and NOT the dynamic value of `:SP`), while stack contents within the routine will be defined 'after' the #SPAUTO directive using the :: internal symbol as a base offset.
-An `#SP` directive after the end of the sub-routine turns all automatic SP adjustments off.
+To use, always start a subroutine with `#SPAUTO`.
+Any stack offsets 'above' the current routine (normally, that would be in the parent routine's stack) will be defined 'before' the `#SPAUTO` directive (not necessarily 'physically before' but 'logically before', i.e., based on a fixed starting offset value, usually the value one, and NOT the dynamic value of `:SP`), while stack contents within the routine will be defined _logically_ 'after' the #SPAUTO directive using the
+:: internal symbol as a base offset.
+An `#SP` directive after the end of the subroutine turns all automatic SP adjustments off.

-You may even re-define a stack-offset symbol (using the `SET` pseudo-instruction) and use it again with an updated stack location to prevent accidentally accessing the wrong stack item.
+You may even re-define a stack-offset symbol (either using a 'named push' or the `name SET ::` method) and use it again with an updated stack location to prevent accidentally accessing the wrong stack item.
 For example, copying a parent routine's variable to local stack so that you may change the local copy without affecting the parent stack's variable is as simple as:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
                     #spauto                       ;auto mode without any offsets

 Parent              proc
-                    pshhx     parm@@              ;Place parm on stack and name it
+                    pshhx     parm@@              ;stack parm and name it
                     ...
                     bsr       Child
                     ...
-                    sthx      parm@@,sp           ;Affects Parent's stack variable
+                    sthx      parm@@,sp           ;affects Parent's stack variable
                     rtc

 ;*******************************************************************************